 Ladakh Vs Spiti

 I know, all this may sound a little confusing so let me simplify it for you.
-You should go to Ladakh if,
+In terms of Ladakh Vs Spiti, you should go to Ladakh if –

 - You have 12 days or more in hand